Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1100.md

 Need DSL for build pipelines.
 Cookbook promotions, artifact management.

+State of Jenkins cookbook?
+Ability to define pipeline?

+What about running Jenkins on developer workstations?
+Use buildbot - Chromium team has open sourced a bunch of things to support this workflow, developers run this on their machine: http://www.chromium.org/developers/testing/chromium-build-infrastructure/tour-of-the-chromium-buildbot

+Manual quality gate or marketing gate still a problem.

+JCloud plugin for Jenkins - should support hot slaves in the cloud -not ready for prime time

 ## What will we do now?
 What needs to happen next?